WinX DVD Ripper Platinum icon Play DVDs on Mac without Errors

 Part 1.
 DVD Won't Play on Mac and Automatically Eject

-This could be caused by a DVD encoded with a region code which doesn't match that of your DVD player.
+This could be caused by a DVD encoded with a region code that doesn't match that of your DVD player.
 If you don't change the region when prompted, or if you've reached the maximum number of region changes, your Mac DVD player won't play the DVD and will eject it.
-Typical scenario comes that you insert a UK DVD (encoded with region code 2) into a Mac bought from USA which is set to use region code 1.
+A typical scenario is that you insert a UK DVD (encoded with region code 2) into a Mac bought from the USA, which is set to use region code 1.

-DVD Player complies with most copyright laws, and will thus enforce most restrictive measures of DVD technology, such as region-restrictive encodings.
-So it will not allows users to play a DVD from other regions.
+DVD Player complies with most copyright laws and will thus enforce the most restrictive measures of DVD technology, such as region-restrictive encodings.
+So it will not allow users to play DVDs from other regions.
 In this case, you can change the region code of your DVD drive or DVD player.
 However, you can set the region code up to 5 times only (including the original setting).
 After that, it will be locked to your last modification permanently.
 How to fix a DVD not working on MacBook Pro/Air/iMac due to a different region code?

 Hot search: how to play DVDs on Mac correctly